Rights Respecting School

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young children to make choices safely, through provision of a safe environment and empowering education.
 Children are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely.
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, children are given the freedom to make choices.

 As a Rights Respecting School, mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

 Tolerance of those of Different Faiths and Beliefs

 Firs is situated in an area which is culturally diverse, therefore we place a great emphasis on promoting diversity with the children.
 Assemblies are regularly planned to promote and celebrate a variety of faiths and cultures.
-Our RE, PSHE and cornerstones topic teaching reinforce this.
+Our RE, PSHE and Cornerstones topic teaching reinforces this.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 Children visit places of worship that are important to different faiths.

-At Firs we will actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
+At Firs, we will actively challenge children, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.